Skip to content

 Limitation

-Shell command scanning is heuristic.
-It can be bypassed by variable interpolation, subshells, or shell escaping.
+Absolute-path scanning is heuristic.
+Shell escaping (quoting, concatenation) may bypass regex detection.
 For strict containment, use the CodeExecution plugin (Docker) instead of Shell.
 Docker containers run with --network none and are isolated from the host filesystem.

 Denial response